 What to Expect

-Industrial Heavy Equipment Technology is a two-year program consisting of four 15-week semesters.
+Industrial Heavy Equipment Technology is a two-year diploma program consisting of four 15-week semesters.
 Studies include

 - fluid mechanics

 The training is divided equally into theoretical and practical learning.
 Local industrial field trips will be taken.

 Classroom & Study Hours

 - 30 hours per week attending classes over the course of a semester